YaleDHLab/dhlab-site/_events/2020-02-27-neural-style.md

 Instructor: Catherine DeRose (DHLab)

-*This event was co-organized by the Yale Digital Humanities Laboratory and Robert B. Haas Family Arts Library.*
+*This event is co-organized by the Yale Digital Humanities Laboratory and Robert B. Haas Family Arts Library.*

 ### Registration & Requirements
 This workshop is open to all Yale students, faculty, and staff, but space is limited.
 To register, visit the <a href='https://schedule.yale.edu/event/6440232'>YUL Instruction Calendar</a>.